rsksmart/devportal-1.0/solutions/chainbeat.md

 ### Building Blocks

-Our infrastructure should be able to handle a high volume of data.
-So we went about architecting our system to be robust and scalable.
+The Chainbeat infrastructure should be able to handle a high volume of data.
+So we went about architecting the system to be robust and scalable.

 ![chainbeat-infrastructure](/assets/img/solutions/chainbeat/chainbeat-infrastructure.png)